 The Authority has on-going initiatives to reduce fine particle roadway operational emissions, for example, through routine sweeping of fugitive dust from its roadways, including the NB-HCE, and by annually providing over \$500 million to the State to support public transportation.
+In addition, the Authority is undertaking numerous initiatives to reduce emissions from its facilities and from the vehicles that use its roadways, e.g., emissions reductions from such energy efficiency measures as building management systems, using LEED standards in the design of new buildings, transition to LED roadway and facilities' lighting, adding hybrid and electric vehicles to the Authority's fleet, and establishing EV charging stations in Turnpike and Parkway Service Areas.
 No further mitigation is necessary.